tlaplus/foundation/content/grants/2024-grant-program.md

 The TLA+ grant applications are now open.
 To apply, fill out the [application template](TLA%2B%20Grant%20Template.docx) with your proposal details and submit it through the form below.

+{{% notice style="primary" title="Funding amount justification" icon="circle-exclamation" %}}
+Applications for USD$50,000 or more will need to provide thorough justification for the amount requested.
+Please use the requested format for your application and give as much detail as possible in the measuring success, projected timeline, and funding justification sections.
+{{% /notice %}}

 <script charset="utf-8" type="text/javascript" src="//js.hsforms.net/forms/embed/v2.js"></script>
 <script>
 hbspt.forms.create({